-If you are a fan of the Cincinnati Reds, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Reds have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the Cincinnati Reds, then you know that the only thing that matters right now is how they are expected to perform in the 2022 season.
+Do the Cincinnati Reds have the star power to make it all the way to the World Series in 2022?

 Coming into his third season as a Major League Baseball manager, David Bell currently has a 106-116 win-loss record in charge of the Cincinnati Reds.

 After being selected in the 7th round of the MLB draft by the Cleveland Indians, Bell made his Major League debut in 1995 as a pinch hitter.

 Bell played in the Majors until 2006 representing the Indians, St Louis Cardinals, Seattle Mariners, San Francisco Giants, Philadelphia Phillies and Milwaukee Brewers throughout his career, retiring with a batting average of .257, as well as 123 home runs and 589 RBIs.